khalifashaziya183-debug/pulse-vote/README.md

-# Welcome to your Lovable project
+# Welcome to your polling system

 TODO: Document your project here